papermerge/documentation/src/index.rst

 * It extracts (using OCR) and indexes text from your documents
 * Provides modern, desktop like user interface to easily find your documents
-* Augments your documents with tags and :doc:`User's Manual/metadata`
 * Helps you instantly find your documents:
     * based on extracted text
-    * based on :doc:`User's Manual/metadata`
     * based on :doc:`/User's Manual/tags_and_folders`
 * Helps you fix scanned documents issues like:
    * delete blank, semi-blank or just irrelevant pages
    * rotate pages
    * move strayed pages between documents
    * change page order within the document

 What It Doesn't Do
 ~~~~~~~~~~~~~~~~~~~~